KacperKaszuba0608/OCIAD1-Analysis/README.md

 In this repository you will find the statistical analysis of the distributions of the mass spectrometry samples.
-To see the result you should clone this repository to your own local machine, extract the `EigenMS.zip` folder and then run files.
+To see the result you should clone this repository to your own local machine, extract the `EigenMS.zip` folder, set the working directory to `OCIAD1-Analysis` and then run files.

 ## Proteomics analysis